 Certain things within the contract may be able to be negotiated, but there may be a specific penalty that comes along with it (ie. extra costs to save time, or less money but more time to complete something).
 A good thing to ask yourself when debating about negotiating a clause is: what is more important to you (time or money)?
 A good rule of thumb when wanting to make an adjustment to the contract, ask reasonably, you never know what the venue is capable of doing for you and your show’s needs.

 It is more often than not stated in the contract that you are responsible for bringing your own insurance as a renter.
 Check out some insurance companies and tips here.

 Ask when your venue expects their payment - is it before you use the space?
 Or once your run is done?
 This can effect when you need to have those funds to pay out to them.
-Although each venue is different, a standard way to pay the venue for your rental is in two installments.
+Although each venue is different, a standard way to pay the venue for your rental is in two instalments.
 50% paid upon signing your agreement, and then the final 50% paid just before your tickets go on sale.
+Most venues will also ask for a damage deposit.
 Again, this differs on what venue you are renting and is standard for some union houses.
 If you incur any other costs during the run of your show (ie. extra crew, overtime hours, etc.), you will be billed for it at the end of your run.